Spinor: Overview

-There are essentially two frameworks for viewing the notion of a spinor.
+There are essentially two frameworks for viewing the notion of a spinor: the representation theoretic point of view and the geometric point of view.

+Representation theoretic point of view

 From a representation theoretic point of view, one knows beforehand that there are some representations of the Lie algebra of the orthogonal group that cannot be formed by the usual tensor constructions.
 These missing representations are then labeled the spin representations, and their constituents spinors.
 From this view, a spinor must belong to a representation of the double cover of the rotation group SO(n,$\Reals$), or more generally of a double cover of the generalized special orthogonal group SO^{+}(p, q, $\Reals$) on spaces with a metric signature of (p, q).
 These double covers are Lie groups, called the spin groups Spin(n) or Spin(p, q).
 All the properties of spinors, and their applications and derived objects, are manifested first in the spin group.
 Representations of the double covers of these groups yield double-valued projective representations of the groups themselves.
 (This means that the action of a particular rotation on vectors in the quantum Hilbert space is only defined up to a sign.)

 In summary, given a representation specified by the data $(V,\text{Spin}(p,q), \rho)$ where $V$ is a vector space over $K = \mathbb{R}$ or $\mathbb{C}$ and $\rho$ is a homomorphism $\rho:\text{Spin}(p,q)\rightarrow \text{GL}(V)$, a spinor is an element of the vector space $V$.

+Geometric point of view

 From a geometrical point of view, one can explicitly construct the spinors and then examine how they behave under the action of the relevant Lie groups.
 This latter approach has the advantage of providing a concrete and elementary description of what a spinor is.
 However, such a description becomes unwieldy when complicated properties of the spinors, such as Fierz identities, are needed.